mojomojo1/bootkon/docs/labs/5_dataplex.md

 ---

-### LAB Section: Explore data assets with Dataplex Search
+### Explore data assets with Dataplex Search

 During this lab go to the Search section of the Dataplex and search for the lakes, zones and assets you just created.
-Spend 5 minutes exploring before moving to the next LAB.
+Spend 5 minutes exploring before moving to the next section.

 ---

-### LAB Section: Explore Biglake object tables created automatically by Dataplex in BigQuey
+### Explore Biglake object tables created automatically by Dataplex in BigQuey

-As a result of the data discovery (takes up to approximately 5 minutes), notice a new BigQuery dataset created called “bootkon_raw_zone” under the BigQuery console section.
+As a result of the data discovery (takes up to approximately 5 minutes), notice a new BigQuery dataset created called `bootkon_raw_zone` under the BigQuery console section.
 New Biglake tables were automatically created by Dataplex discovery jobs.
-During the next sections of the labs, we will be using the data_prediction biglake table.
+During the next sections of the labs, we will be using the `data_predictions` biglake table.

-During previous machine learning with Vertex AI lab, we discussed that batch prediction jobs may take more than 2 hours to complete.
-Therefore, we made available the results of the job prediction in parquet files here.
-Ensure these files were already copied into your GCS bucket <gcp project id>-bucket during Lab1.

 ---

-### LAB Section: Data Profiling
+### Data Profiling

 Dataplex data profiling lets you identify common statistical characteristics of the columns in your BigQuery tables.
 This information helps you to understand and analyze your data more effectively.

 Information like typical data values, data distribution, and null counts can accelerate analysis.
 When combined with data classification, data profiling can detect data classes or sensitive information that, in turn, can enable access control policies.
 Dataplex also uses this information to recommend rules for data quality check and lets you better understand the profile of your data by creating a data profiling scan.

----

-Configuration options
+These are some of the options we will be dealing with when setting up data profiling:

-This section describes the configuration options available for running data profiling scans.
+**Configuration options**: This section describes the configuration options available for running data profiling scans.

-Scheduling options

-You can schedule a data profiling scan with a defined frequency or on demand through the API or the Google Cloud console.
+**Scheduling options**: You can schedule a data profiling scan with a defined frequency or on demand through the API or the Google Cloud console.

-Scope
+**Scope**:
 As part of the specification of a data profiling scan, you can specify the scope of a job as one of the following options:
 * Full table: The entire table is scanned in the data profiling scan.
 Sampling, row filters, and column filters are applied on the entire table before calculating the profiling statistics.
 * Incremental: Incremental data that you specify is scanned in the data profile scan.
 Specify a Date or Timestamp column in the table to be used as an increment.
 Typically, this is the column on which the table is partitioned.
 Sampling, row filters, and column filters are applied on the incremental data before calculating the profiling statistics.

-Filter data
+**Filter data**:
 You can filter the data to be scanned for profiling by using row filters and column filters.
 Using filters helps you reduce the execution time and cost, and exclude sensitive and unuseful data.
 * Row filters: Row filters let you focus on data within a specific time period or from a specific segment, such as region.
 For example, you can filter out data with a timestamp before a certain date.
 * Column filters: Column filters lets you include and exclude specific columns from your table to run the data profiling scan.

-Sample data
+**Sample data**:
 Dataplex lets you specify a percentage of records from your data to sample for running a data profiling scan.
 Creating data profiling scans on a smaller sample of data can reduce the execution time and cost of querying the entire dataset.

----

-Lab Instructions
+Let's get started:

-1. Go to the <walkthrough-spotlight-pointer locator="semantic({link 'Profile, 1 of 2'})">Profile</walkthrough-spotlight-pointer> section in Dataplex
+1. Go to the <walkthrough-spotlight-pointer locator="semantic({link 'Profile, 1 of 2'})">Profile</walkthrough-spotlight-pointer> section in Dataplex.
 2. Click <walkthrough-spotlight-pointer locator="semantic({button 'Create data profile scan'})">+CREATE DATA PROFILE SCAN</walkthrough-spotlight-pointer>
 3. Set Display Name to `bootkon-profile-fraud-prediction` for example
 4. Optionally add a description.
 For example, "data profile scans for fraud detection predictions"
 5. Leave the “browse within dataplex lakes” option turned off
-6. Click on browse to select the `data_prediction` bigquery table (Dataset: bootkon_raw_zone).
+6. Click on browse to select the `data_predictions` bigquery table (Dataset: `bootkon_raw_zone`).
-7. Select `data_prediction` bigquery table
+7. Select `data_predictions` bigquery table
-8. Choose “Entire data” in the dropdown as the scope for the data profiling job
+8. Choose "Entire data" in the dropdown as the scope for the data profiling job
 9. Choose "All data" in the sampling size dropdown
 10. Select the checkbox for "Publish results to BigQuery and Dataplex Catalog UI"
 11. Choose On-demand schedule